 Girl Scout Cookies weed seeds are easy to grow and are low-maintenance thanks to their strong lineage.
 These cannabis seeds are an excellent choice for growers of all levels.
-They flourish in soil or soilless grow mediums and handle temperature fluctuations well.
+They flourish in soil, or soilless grow mediums and handle temperature fluctuations well.

-Although Cookies strains seeds tolerate temperature fluctuations, they thrive in mild, dry climates.
+Although Cookies strains seeds tolerate temperature fluctuations, they thrive in mild, dry environments.
 Think the Mediterranean during fall; warm, comfortable, and mid to low humidity.
 Have a backup plan to shelter or move plants if unexpected rains arrive.

 Keep R.H. levels between 50–60% during the vegetative stage, then drop the rate by 5% every week.
 It should be sitting at 30% during flowering, especially during the last two weeks of blooming.
 The most efficient way to lower humidity levels is to use a dehumidifier.

 Feeding the plants from Girl Scout Cookies seeds is essential for getting the best terpene quality possible.
 Here are some tips for nourishing your flora in the best way possible: